Kasap Merah – The Natural Ice-Cream Durian Dessert

 A tub of ice-cream would be the center of attention at the grocery store if it is designed in this spiky way.

-The thorns can be unusually long and slim.
+The thorns can be unusually blocky long and with slim tips.
 If it falls off the tree and hits someone on the head point-blank, it might very well pierce the skull.

 The rim of this durian where the thorns meet the stem is raised, forming a somewhat flat circular area of sunken thorns around a fat looking stem.